 There are a few factors that come into play here…

 - Your living quarters are also your work quarters.
-I don’t have a house.
+We live in a condo, not a house.
 About half of my friends do, so they have a designated office (or 2) in their homes.
 My work space is a round dining room table that also serves as my Etsy (jewelry) shop workspace.
 When you literally cannot separate your home space from your work space, it makes it a lot more difficult to set up boundaries between the two.
-I unplug my large, second desktop screen at 6ish pm each Friday and put it on the floor against the wall to force myself to take a break from work for the weekend.
+I unplug my large desktop monitor at 6ish pm each Friday and put it on the floor against the wall to force myself to take a break from work for the weekend.
 If I didn’t, I GUARANTEE that I’d be tempted to get a head start on a few work projects on my days off.
 I’m home most of the time, so why not?
 It would be similar to if I lived in the building I worked in: the convenience of being so close would override my need to take a break.

 - We are anxious about leaving the house because of the pandemic.
 There was a period of time in 2020 when I would make myself leave the house a couple times a week for walks.
 Now that there is a newer, more contagious strain of the virus going around, I’m less inclined to go outside except to run necessary errands.
 It doesn’t help that it is about 40 degrees outside at any given time right now… I am not a fan of winter weather.